 Our courses are conversational language classes, but we do use written materials and activities to reinforce your oral competency.
 Please refer to the description of our courses in the course overview.
 Your instructor will discuss the communicative objectives for your class on the first day of the course.

 Most of our courses do not use textbooks.
 Your teacher may have handouts and you will receive those in class.
 If your course requires a textbook, you will receive it on the first day of class.
 You will also have access to shared resources online once the course starts.

-All of our language courses are non-credit and are aimed to help your communication abilities as quickly as possible.
-Although you will receive an informal assessment throughout the course to help you make progress, there are no exams.
+All of our language courses are non-credit and are designed to advance your communication abilities as quickly as possible.
+Although you receive informal assessments throughout the course to inform you about your progress, there are no exams.

-All UBC Languages and Translation Program instructors are native speakers of the language they teach, and may come from all over the world.
-French is taught based on an international standard, similar to what you would hear spoken by a news announcer on the radio or on television.
+All UBC language instructors are native speakers of the language they teach, and may come from all over the world.
+French is taught based on international standards, similar to what you would hear spoken by a news announcer on the radio or on television in Francophone countries around the world.
 Wherever appropriate, teachers outline differences between idiomatic expressions from different regions or countries.